-- 1. to ascertain facts or information which serves to anticipate and prevent the use of violence in violations of federal law intended to - a. interfere, in the United States, with the activities of a foreign government or its authorized representatives; and of the United States or the free flow of interstate commerce in order to influence policies or decisions of the federal government.
+- 1. to ascertain facts or information which serves to anticipate and prevent the use of violence in violations of federal law intended to - a. interfere, in the United States, with the activities of a foreign government or its authorized representatives; and b. interfere with the functioning of the government of the United States or the free flow of interstate commerce in order to influence policies or decisions of the federal government.